lucydot/publication-ready/Overview.md

 Teach participants the tools needed to publish their code in a journal such as The Journal of Open Source Software

 **Context**
 A growing number of researchers use and write code for their research.
-This code should be published to allow for reproducibility of results; however, despite a growing number of journals requiring that the code needed to reproduce results is made available, this is not currently widespread practice.
-There are different ways code can be made available - eg: a code snippet on a blog, emailed on request, an interactive notebook available as supplementary information.
+This code should be published to enable reproducibile and extensible research, but this is not currently widespread practice.
+There are different ways code can be made available - eg: a code snippet on a blog, emailed on request, or an interactive notebook available as supplementary information.
 For more substantial pieces of code there is also a growing number of journals which are focused on the review and publishing of scientific software.
-The Journal of Open Source Software (JOSS) is one such journal, and requires that the code is tested, documented and undergoes peer review - as such, they promote best practice in development of scientific software.
+The Journal of Open Source Software (JOSS) is one such journal, and requires that the code is tested, documented and undergoes peer review - ie, it encourages "best practice" in scientific software engineering.

 **Audience**
 Researchers who currently code.